+Adding firms and wage bargaining contributes additional insights from the general equilibrium features of the model.
 On the demand side, firms post vacancies optimally given their expectations about wages.
 Wages are determined once a match occurs based on Nash bargaining.
-However, individuals' subjective beliefs about their type affect their threat point in the wage negotiations.
-This implies that in equilibrium the wage an individual can earn decreases endogenously with her unemployment duration.
+High and low types are equally productive in the workplace, differing only in their productivity in the process of finding a job.
+However, individuals' subjective beliefs about their type affect wages through an impact on the threat point in the wage negotiations.
+The wage an individual can earn on a newly found job decreases endogenously with her unemployment duration.
 In equilibrium, wages, the level of unemployment, the number of vacancies, and the unemployment duration threshold for discouragement are all determined endogenously.
 Everything else equal, both the equilibrium level of unemployment and the share of inactive unemployed are increasing in unemployment benefits and decreasing in productivity.
 Moreover, in terms of responsiveness to variations in productivity, such as cyclical shocks, the model predicts a higher variability of unemployment than a standard model without uncertainty.
 This arises due to an additional feedback effect through the discouragement margin.